 Scrooge Tom Jenkins & Company

 Thank you very much!

 Thank you very much!
+Thank you much!

+That's the nicest thing Thank you much!

+That anyone's ever done for me Thank you very, very much!

+The future looks all right Thank you much!

+In fact it looks so bright Thank you much!

+I feel as if they're Thank you much!

+Polishing the sun for me!
 Thank you very much!
-Thank you very much!

-That's the nicest thing Thank you very, very much!

-That anyone's ever done for me Thank you very much!

-The future looks all right Thank you very much!

-In fact it looks so bright Thank you very much!

-I feel as if they're Thank you very much!

-Polishing the sun for me!
-Vey, very much!

 Scrooge & Company And if I 'ad a drum I'd 'ave to bang it!
 Company To add a sort of rumpty-tumpty touch!
-But since I left me drummer at 'ome- I'll simply 'ave ter say Thank you very, very, very much Thank you very, very, very: He's a jolly good fellow: Thank you very much!

-Willing hands heave Scrooge 's coffin merrily up onto to a handcart.
-The Crowd moves off pulling the handcart, cheering, with Tom Jenkins dancing round it

-Scrooge, in a very good mood, hums Thank You Very Much to himself
+But since I left me drummer at 'ome- I'll simply 'ave ter say Thank you very, very, very much Thank you very, very, very: He's a jolly good fellow: Thank you very much! pulling the handco ve Scrooge's coffin merrily up onto to a handcart.
+The crowd moves off art, cheering, with Tom Jenkins dancing round it.
+They exit SL good mood, hums Thank You Very Much to himself

-Scrooge Spirit, I shall not forget this lesson, trust me.
-May I go home now?
+Spirit, I shall not forget this lesson, trust me.
+May I go Scrooge home now?

-The Phantom shakes his head and then points upstage.
-Scrooge turns
+The Phantom shakes his head and then points SR. Scrooge turns